June 03, 2015 Mark Bornstein

-Perhaps the biggest explanation for this issue is the fact that our prospects are now busier than ever, making it very hard for them to take the time to tune in at certain day at a certain time.
-They’re also bombarded with tons promotional emails, making them wary of any kind of advertising — social or otherwise.
+Perhaps the biggest explanation for this issue is the fact that our prospects are now busier than ever, making it very hard for them to take the time to tune in at a certain day at a certain time.
+They’re also bombarded with tons of promotional emails, making them wary of any kind of advertising — social or otherwise.

 So how can we get them to sign up for our webinars if we can’t even get them to read emails promoting them?
 The key is catching your target audience at a moment of receptivity with a message that resonates — it’s both an art and a science.